RobertDickens/dinkers.github.io/_machine-learning/regularised_regression.md

 ---
 layout: post
 title:  "Regularised Regression"
-description: "Notes on regularised regression."
+description: "Improving the interpretability of a model."
 ---

 ## Regularised Regression